Compose → Fibe

 - Edit the Template.

-- Click Preview launch on a test Marquee.
+- Click Launch (or Launch this version) targeting a test Marquee.

 - Watch the build logs.